fortythreesam/FourthYearProject/report/report.md

 | -------------------- | --------- | -------- | -------- | ------- |
 |                      | 12.452281 | 4.903126 | 0.004349 | 0.10068 |

-Similar issues arrise here in regards to the EA finding a suboptimal solution with regards to the first execution.
-In the subsequet executions, the filters found outperform the other methods tested except in regards to the SSIM.
+Similar issues arise here with the EA finding a sub-optimal solution with regard to the first execution.
+In the subsequent executions, the filters found outperform the other methods tested except in regards to the SSIM.
 Using SSIM over RMSE shows no benefits or improvements in the main issues.

 ##### 5.3.1.6 Sixth Test